Dharangaon: History

 In 1850 gins, nineteen in number, were hired to Ritchie Stewart Add and Co. of Bombay, who had established an agency, and a further supply of twenty-one was made for them.
 In 1854 the office of superintendent was abolished, and only a small establishment was kept to take charge of the gins.
 Out of these nineteen had been sold, a few hired out, and fifty-nine remained ready for 'disposal without any applicants.
-In 1855 Government established a factory with ninety-three saw gins under the management of a European overseer; merchants and cultivators were charged £1 (Rs.
+In 1855 the British Government established a factory with ninety-three saw gins under the management of a European overseer; merchants and cultivators were charged £1 (Rs.
 10) a month for the hire of a gin.
 But the experiment proved costly, and after a time was given up.
 In 1865 120 gins were available, and an establishment kept at a yearly cost of £144 (Rs.
 1440), an outlay not nearly covered by the income realized from the gins.
 Dharangaon, a municipal town in Jalgaon District, 57 km North-east of Dhulia, contained, in 1872, 11,807 inhabitants, and in 1879 had a municipal income of £438 (Rs.
 4380).
 In the 18th century, various Rajput communities came to Dharangaon, primarily from Bayas and Chauhan.
-Dynasty also referred as "Purbhe"(initially "Purve" referring to the direction "East" In Marathi - "Purva").
+Dynasty also referred as "Purbhe" (initially "Purve" referring to the direction "East" in Marathi - "Purva").
 These communities came from "Chandavad Fort" as they were in service of that fort.
+Dharangaon was famous for wooden carts in Maharashtra and here there was a tradition which was known as rathautsvav and vahanas from 100 years.